Quantcast

 Shutterstock

 I recently checked out a movie that came on BET entitledOpen (Essence Atkins, Keith Robinson).
 It's about a married couple who tried to have an open relationship and…all that comes along with doing that.
-Anyway, in one scene, another married couple were having a discussion about why the husband doesn't tell his wife everything.
-There was a line said that hit me in a way that made me write it down—"Since men can't be honest in their marriage, they spend half the time being quiet."
+Anyway, in one scene, another married couple was having a discussion about why the husband doesn't tell his wife everything.
+There was a line that hit me in a way that made me write it down—"Since men can't be honest in their marriage, they spend half the time being quiet."

 I do enough counseling that I totally get this.
-A lot of wives claim that their man can come to them about anything yet, when their man does, he is berated and/or chastised and/or dismissed and/or nagged and/or treated in a way that makes them be like, "Yeah, I won't be talking to you about that anymore."
+A lot of wives claim that their man can come to them about anything yet when their man does, he is berated and/or chastised and/or dismissed and/or nagged and/or treated in a way that makes them be like, "Yeah, I won't be talking to you about that anymore."
 It doesn't have to be about anything related to other women either.
 It can be about finances, their job, their innermost fears, their sexual fantasies, their issues within the relationship—you name it.

 Unfortunately, when a lot of people say, "You can tell me anything", the part that they leave out is, "So long as it's something I want to hear."
-However, a healthy marriage consists of two people who give each other the floor to be totally open, raw and real.
+However, a healthy marriage consists of two people who give each other the floor to be totally open, raw, and real.
 The married couples I know who are the tightest are the ones who are the very closest of friends.
 And, a big part of what makes them friends is being able to be very honest with one another, all without the fear of what could come from doing so.

 6. Forgiveness